Whos-Who/backend/README.md

 3. Code should be auto-formatted on save
 4. ESlint is installed to maintain some code style (used the lowest requirement), which adheres to the Prettier style formatter
 5. CI check enforced just for linting

-## Deployment

-1. Configured auto deployment when there are changes to main branch
-2. Check environment `assignment-3-web-backend` to check deployment status

 ## Documentation